Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In adult males, each testicle is usually slightly smaller than a golf ball.
 The testicles make several hormones, mainly testosterone.
 They also make reproductive cells called sperm.
 There are different kinds of cells in each testicle, each of which can grow into one or more types of cancer.

-A: This disease most commonly occurs in men between the ages of 20 and 35, although it can happen at any age.
+This disease most commonly occurs in men in their 20s and 30s, although it can happen at any age.

 White men are more likely to get testicular cancer than black men.
 Men in Europe and the United States have the highest risk of getting testicular cancer.
 African and Asian men have the lowest risk.
 Researchers do not know what accounts for these differences.

-A: Men with early testicular cancer may or may not notice symptoms.
-Symptoms of testicular cancer include:
+Men with early testicular cancer may or may not notice symptoms.
+Symptoms of testicular cancer can include:

 A lump on a testicle.
 The lump may be painless but uncomfortable.